 Financing options come in all shapes and sizes depending on the home-owners needs.

-2015 is the year of solar energy in the United States.
-It has become the smart option for clean residential energy at a time of burgeoning energy crisis and destabilizing events such as drought, floods, and a growing rich-poor divide.
+Solar energy has become the smart option for clean residential energy at a time of burgeoning energy crisis and destabilizing events such as drought, floods, and a growing rich-poor divide.